$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: The -- Fano line-shape

 \subsection{Parabolic approximation}

 Let us expand the function $A(\omega)$ in Eq.~\eqref{Eq5} in Taylor series at $\omega = \omega_p$ up to the linear term:

-According to Weierstra{\ss} preparation theorem, the function $1/\Phi(k_x, \omega)$ is analytic in a vicinity of $(k_x,\omega) = (0, \omega_p)$ and hence we can expand the numerator in Eq.~\eqref{Eq6} in a Taylor series around this point:
+According to the Weierstra{\ss} preparation theorem, the function $1/\Phi(k_x, \omega)$ is analytic in a vicinity of $(0, \omega_p)$ and hence we can expand the numerator in Eq.~\eqref{Eq6} in a Taylor series around this point:

 Here $\omega_z$ and $\omega_p$ are the pole and the zero of the transmission coefficient at normal incidence of light (at $k_x = 0$).
-Let us note that we expanded the numerator up to the terms of the same order as the denominator In this case, the $T(k_x, \omega)$ is a bounded function for large values of arguments.
+Let us note that we expanded the numerator up to the terms of the same order as the denominator.
+In this case, the $T(k_x, \omega)$ is a bounded function for large values of arguments.
 According to (1), we will refer to $t$ as the non-resonant transmission coefficient.
 The following form of Eq.~\eqref{parabolic2} will be useful for the subsequent analysis:

-If we equate to zero either the numerator or the denominator, we get the equation of parabola.
-According to~\eqref{w}, the dispersion equation~\eqref{dispeq} defines a parabola as well.
+If we equate to zero the numerator of the last expression, we obtain the equation of parabola.
+By equating to zero the denominator of Eq.~\eqref{parabolic} we obtain the mode dispersion equation that defines a parabola as well.
 This is the reason that we refer to the representations~\eqref{parabolic2},~\eqref{parabolic} as \emph{parabolic} approximations.

-Note, that at fixed~$k_x$ Eq.~\eqref{parabolic} will coincide with the known Fano line-shape~\eqref{Fano}.
+Note that at fixed~$k_x$ Eq.~\eqref{parabolic} will coincide with the known Fano line-shape~\eqref{Fano}.
 At the same time, at fixed~$\omega$ Eq.~\eqref{parabolic} describes the Fano line-shape as a function of~$k_x^2$.
-This means that Eqs.~\eqref{parabolic2},~\eqref{parabolic} are the spatiotemoral generalization of Eq.~\eqref{Fano}.
-In what follows, we will refer to them as the spatiotemoral Fano line-shape.
+This means that Eqs.~\eqref{parabolic2},~\eqref{parabolic} are the generalizations of Eq.~\eqref{Fano}.
+In what follows, we will refer to them as the $\omega$--$k_x$ Fano line-shape.